47 New Outsourcing Statistics (2023-2026)

 Small organizations are more likely to outsource payroll services than large organizations (Statista)

 15% of organizations with 2,500 or fewer employees fully outsource their payroll services.
 On the other hand, only 8% of organizations with 10,000 or more employees do the same.
 Meanwhile, HR software solutions like Rippling are making it easier for organizations to administer payroll without sacrificing efficiency.

-Google searches for “rippling” over the past 5 years
+Google searches for “rippling” have increased by 257% over the past 5 years.

 For skilled or creative work, many companies turn to individual freelancers.
 The rise of freelancing over the past several years is sure to have an impact on the future of outsourcing.

 Over 50 million Americans perform some kind of freelance work (MBO Partners)

 The number of independent workers in the US increased by 34% from 2020 to 2021.
 Of the 51.1 million Americans working independently, 17 million are full-time independent contractors.
 Interest in freelancing has shot up since the beginning of the COVID-19 pandemic.